hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 But is that only for scales >= 1?

 [19:41:26](#kq5QEBknHC1xPDsB6WZJALRvsX6o-yxNpdC5SByqrjI) <hiiamboris (NOT THIS ONE)>:
 I guess it should be the same issue.
-Just need to figure out magic numbers Ì†ΩÌ∏â
+Just need to figure out magic numbers üòâ

 [19:43:16](#MzJoyH8At6e6yXzyERjASMmIjOlXDC19OT3k-oOABvM) <hiiamboris (NOT THIS ONE)>:
 It's solved at formatting level though, if I limit precision at 16 digits.